 Of course, there are advantages to getting your TEFL certificate in a classroom rather than online.
 The first is that you’ll get practical, hands-on learning in a classroom that you won’t get from your web browser.
 It’s great for networking and making new friends as well.
 Plus, if you want to teach in other countries in South East Asia, many schools require proof of an in-classroom teaching practice which you get with an on-site TEFL course.

 There are a couple of reputable options for getting a TEFL certificate while in Cambodia.
 One option is to do an online course while in Cambodia.
 Alternatively, here are two schools that offer classroom-based TEFL courses:

 Teaching Nomad, Phnom Penh – Teaching Nomad is one of the most recommended TEFL providers across Asia.
-You’ll gain 20 hours of observed teaching practise over the four-week programme.
-This all-inclusive course includes your accommodation in Phnom Penh and a guaranteed job at the end of it earning $1,000 – $1,200 USD.
+You’ll gain 20 hours of observed teaching practice over the four-week program.
+This all-inclusive course includes your accommodation in Phnom Penh and a guaranteed teaching job at the end of it earning $1,000 – $1,200 USD.

 Where to Teach English in Cambodia

 All sounding good so far?
 Your next decision is exactly where you should teach in Cambodia.
 What we love about Cambodia is that it isn’t too large a country.
 Wherever you decide to settle, you can easily explore other regions and cities at weekends using buses.

 As the Khmer capital, Phnom Penh is a hotspot for teaching jobs in Cambodia.
 1.5 million of Cambodia’s 16 million live in this bustling city.
 In Phnom Penh, you will find work teaching in a private school or an ESL academy.
 There are a number of international schools where you can chase higher salaries.
 You could even look at teaching business English to private clients.

 Teaching in Siem Reap